NAMIBIA 13 Days or NAMIBIA EXPRESS 7 Days

 If your continuing to explore Namibia -13 day itinerary, continue reading:

-Skeleton Coast Park is one of the world’s last great wildernesses, stretching 500 km from Swakopmund to the Angola border and about 40 km wide.
-Known for its haunting beauty, this remote coastal strip is lined with shipwrecks, fog from the cold Benguela Current, and shifting desert sands.
+• Skeleton Coast Park is one of the world’s last wild places, covering 500 km from Swakopmund to the Angola border and about 40 km across.
+This remote coast is famous for its eerie beauty, with shipwrecks, cold fog from the Benguela Current, and moving desert sands.

 It’s a place of vast desert, eerie isolation, and surreal landscapes—so striking that parts of Mad Max were filmed here.
 The shipwreck beaches and dramatic inland scenery make it a dream for photographers.